System Design Space

 Elixir 1.17

-New standard-library capabilities and continued tooling evolution for modern Erlang/OTP versions.
+The standard library and tooling continue to evolve for modern Erlang/OTP versions.

 Participants in the story